Skip to main content

 Feelings of anticipation and apprehension were intertwined as Chandler made a life-changing decision — to become a Wildcat.

 While UK was everything he hoped it would be, Chandler admits, he didn’t live up to his own expectations.
 “During the 70’s, I was not a great student — to say the least,” he continued.
-“My GPA barely allowed me to graduate.”
+“My GPA barely allowed me

 By Lindsey Piercy, Alicia Gregory, and Ben Corwin